prakashthakuri/prakashthakuri/README.md

 ### Hi there 👋 I am Prakash.
-I am a Software Engineer looking for the Full-time opportunities across Germany.
+I am a Software Engineer looking for the Full-time opportunities.
 Please look around my profile for the projects I have done so far.

 <br/>